zecellomaster/the-projection-room/2021 MLS/2021 MLS Forecast.md

 [<<Back to Home Page<<](https://zecellomaster.github.io/the-projection-room/)

 # 2021 MLS Forecast
 An Elo-based forecast model for the 2021 MLS Season that predicts matches and end of season results.
+[How does this work?](https://zecellomaster.github.io/the-projection-room/2021-mls-forecast/methodology)

 See the [Eastern Conference](https://zecellomaster.github.io/the-projection-room/mls-forecast-2021/eastern) and [Western Conference](https://zecellomaster.github.io/the-projection-room/mls-forecast-2021/western) forecasts.